In this guide

 A case should never be adjourned to another day simply because it has not been possible to obtain the comments of a third party about a conditions of practice order.
 This would leave the public unprotected in the meantime.

 The panel must make an order that is relevant, proportionate, workable and measurable based on the evidence it has.
 Either party can seek an early review of the order should further evidence become available.

 When conditions can be imposed without prior support by an employer

-The panel might decide that the conditions needed to protect the public would need some form of support to be given to the nurse or midwife, like for example direct supervision by a colleague equivalent to a band 6 nurse.
+The panel might decide that the conditions needed to protect the public would need some form of support to be given to the nurse, midwife or nursing associate, like for example direct supervision by a colleague equivalent to a band 6 nurse.
 The panel might anticipate who will provide this support, but perhaps not have specific confirmation that they will do so.
 It would be appropriate to go ahead and make the order if the conditions were general in nature, and didn’t need the particular input of a specific identified person, like in the supervision example.
 The supervision could be by any colleague who fit the requirements.